Maksym-UA/Neighbourhood-Map/README.md

 ### Modification

 -You are free to make changes to the source code.
 All the necessary libraries are already placed in `js/lib` directory.
-Simply download all the files and you are ready to go.
+Simply download all the files from the repository and you are ready to go.
 - If you are not familiar with Knockout I recommend to go through their [tutorials](http://learn.knockoutjs.com/)